The Happening (2008 film): Production

 Following the critical and commercial failure of Lady in the Water (2006), M. Night Shyamalan struggled to sell his next spec script entitled The Green Effect.
-By January 2007, it was reported that several studios had received the screenplay, but none expressed interest enough to purchase it.
+By January 2007, it was reported several studios had received the screenplay, but none expressed interest enough to purchase it.
 As a result, Shyamalan began taking notes and collecting ideas from meetings before returning home to Philadelphia to rewrite his script.
 In March 2007, the film was purchased as The Happening by 20th Century Fox, Mark Wahlberg joined the cast, and a theatrical release date was set for June 13, 2008.
 The film is Shyamalan's first R-rated project, which he produced alongside Sam Mercer and Barry Mendel.
 The India-based company UTV Motion Pictures also financed half of the film's budget.
 On March 15, 2007, Shyamalan described The Happening as a 1960s paranoia film similar to The Birds and Invasion of the Body Snatchers.
 Production began in August 2007 in Philadelphia, with filming taking place on Walnut Street, in Rittenhouse Square Park, in Masterman High School, on South Smedley Street, and at the 'G' Lodge in Phoenixville.
 During post-production, the film score was recorded at the Sony Scoring Stage and composed by James Newton Howard in his sixth collaboration with Shyamalan.